 Your children must be reminded that God loves them.
-Pull up the weeds of doubt and let them know that God does searching for truth.
+Pull up the weeds of doubt and let them know that God does not give up easily.

-They cannot go to heaven on your faith.
-It must become their own. not give up easily.
 Cast out the stones of anger and bitterness they have harbored and replace them with your own love and patience.
 Do not give up.
 Keep sowing the seed, continue loving your children.
 One day, their hearts will be ready and the seed will take root.

 Many parents blame themselves for their children wandering away from God.
 It is not your fault that your children stray away.
 God gave them a choice.
 Your desire is that they choose to live for God.
-Sometimes it takes time for children to realize that they do indeed have a choice and given that liberty sends them on a journey
+Sometimes it takes time for children to realize that they do indeed have a choice and given that liberty sends them on a journey searching for truth.